 Once your payment has been successfully charged to your credit or debit card on file, your new upcoming time slots for the next month will be reserved for you.

 For each private lesson scheduled, you will receive a confirmation email to provide you with all the relevant details — and most importantly — it will contain your unique link to reschedule, or cancel (forfeit) your pre-paid upcoming lesson.

 If your card is declined, it will be retried up to 4 times within 7 days, at which point, if payment has not been made, your subscription will be canceled.
 Upcoming time slots are filled on a first-come, first-served basis.
-If you are intent on continuing to work together, update your payment information, or email me (firstname.lastname@example.org) to make arrangements.
+If your intent is to continuing to work together, update your payment information, or email me to make reasonable arrangements.

 Once you’ve pre-paid to reserve your monthly time slots, and they have been officially scheduled on the studio calendar, no refunds can be issued.